Sudan needs 'immediate action' on hunger to avert widespread death, UN-backed report says

 The UN Security Council this month called for an immediate cessation of hostilities.
 The US warned on Thursday that it would push the council to take action to get aid to starving people in Sudan, possibly by authorizing cross-border deliveries from Chad.

-The IPC estimated that nearly five million people were acutely malnourished, of whom 3.6 million are children under the age of five and 1.2 million are pregnant and lactating women.
+The IPC estimated that nearly 5 million people were acutely malnourished, of whom 3.6 million are children under the age of five and 1.2 million are pregnant and lactating women.

-It estimated cereal production was 46 per cent lower than the previous year due to fighting in primary crop production areas during the peak of harvest season, with food prices in markets 73 per cent higher than in the same period last year.
+It estimated cereal production was 46% lower than the previous year due to fighting in primary crop production areas during the peak of harvest season, with food prices in markets 73% higher than in the same period last year.